Step-by-Step Guide to Setting Up Email Accounts in cPanel

 Step 1: Log in to Your cPanel Account

-or through your hosting provider’s dashboard.
+yourdomain.com/cpanel or via your hosting provider’s dashboard.

 Step 2: Locate the Email Accounts Section